-This Catalog is published in order to inform students and others of Fortis College's academic programs, policies, calendar, tuition, fees, administration, and faculty.
-This Catalog is published for informational purposes only.
+This catalog is published in order to inform students and others of Fortis College's academic programs, policies, calendar, tuition, fees, administration, and faculty.
+This catalog is published for informational purposes only and is not intended as a contractual agreement between Fortis College and any individuals.
 The information provided is current and accurate as of the date of publication.

-Fortis College reserves the right to make changes within the terms of this Catalog, which may affect any of the information published, and to make such changes, if necessary, without prior notice to individual students.
-As such changes may occur, these will be published in a Catalog Addendum, which is intended as, and is to be regarded as, an integral part of this Catalog.
+Fortis College reserves the right to make changes within the terms of this catalog, which may affect any of the information published, and to make such changes, if necessary, without prior notice to individual students.
+As such changes may occur, these will be published in a catalog addendum, which is intended as, and is to be regarded as, an integral part of this catalog.

-Fortis College expects its students to read and understand the information published in this Catalog and in any Catalog Addendum identified as belonging to this Catalog.
-Failure to read and understand this Catalog will not excuse any student from the application of any requirement or policy published herein.
+Fortis College expects its students to read and understand the information published in this catalog and in any catalog addendum identified as belonging to this catalog.
+Failure to read and understand this catalog will not excuse any student from the application of any requirement or policy published herein.
 Furthermore, it is the responsibility of each student to remain apprised of current graduation requirements of his or her program.